aroberge/ideas/README.md

 print(f"{square(4)} is the square of 4.")
 ```

+There is already an example import hook that allows you to do so.
-You could do this by creating the following program
+To use it, you could start by creating the following program

 ```python
 # Lets's call this 'loader.py'